 SO WHAT’S NEXT?

 Breaking news: there are strong feelings on both sides of the ACA debate.

-It probably won’t be ending any time soon – and the uncertainty is being felt throughout the insurance industry (at least we have it on good authority).
+It probably won’t be ending any time soon – and the uncertainty is being felt throughout the insurance industry.
 Some top carriers have left the state health exchanges … and more could do so in the future.

 The Mylo team (along with our parent company Lockton) is keeping a close watch on things and will update you on any changes.
 For now, some key points to keep in mind: